 - Who runs the Affordable Care Act Florida Marketplace?
 Federal

-- Where can I sign up for Affordable Care Act Florida?
+- Where can I sign up for the Affordable Care Act Florida?
 Click here

-- How much is health insurance premium for Florida Affordable Care Act?
-It depends on your income and the number of household/family.
+- How much is the health insurance premium for Florida Affordable Care Act?
+It depends on your income and the number of households/family.